h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-in-java-runtime/scoring-pipeline-deployment-in-java-runtime.md

 ### Batch Scoring via Run ExecuteMojo Java Example

 You will run the **run_example.sh** script that came with the mojo-pipeline folder.
-This script requires the mojo file, csv file and license file.
+This script requires the mojo file, csv file, and license file.
 It runs the Java **ExecuteMojo** example program and the mojo makes predictions for a batch of Hydraulic cooling condition.

 Since we already have our license file path specified as an environment variable, we will pass in the path to the mojo file and example csv data to the **run_example.sh** and then run it: